 Obviously, they are hoping that they can gather admissions from you which man able them to shift responsibility at least in part to you for the crash.

 Texas is a comparable responsibility jurisdiction, meaning that everybody’s actions are measured to determine fault in a crash.
 To the extent that the victim has some negligence attributable to them it generally reduces their recovery amount of money recovered in the case.

 Do not give a recorded statement to the adverse adjuster.
-If you feel compelled to give information to the adjuster insisted to be taken orally and not be recorded.
+If you feel compelled to give information to the adjuster insisted it is taken orally and not be recorded.

-If your car is repairable, that the shop you choose deal directly with the adverse insurance company regarding payment and repairs.
+If your car is repairable, have the shop you choose deal directly with the adverse insurance company regarding payment and repairs.

-If your car is totaled, be prepared to name your number based upon facts that support your valuation of the vehicle.
+If your car is totaled, be prepared to name your number based on facts that support your valuation of the vehicle.

 Do not consider a settlement while you were still being treated for your injuries unless your statute of limitations is approaching.